HubSpot/executr/README.md

 Run `$.executr` on the container of multiple code elements, the body, or a single code block.

+Only the text (not tags) in the block will be executed, feel free to wrap your already-syntax-highlighted code.

 ````html
 <code executable>
 $ ->